airi-14x/Concordia-Master-Guide/contentFile.md

 -   Want to trade some of your time for money?
 You can opt-out from some club levy-fee.
 But, be aware that there's no online opt-out for these fees.
 You have to go visit each club you want to opt-out in order to get some money back.
 There is an opt-out period during the beginning of the semester so keep a heads up for this.

--   Settling Payments: You can pay your school fees online.
+-   Settling Payments?
+You can pay your school fees online.
 But, avoid using Visa/MasterCard for payment unless you want to pay the _convenience fee_ which is 1.75%.

 -   Payment Due Date: You have until the end of the month to pay your tuition fees without getting hit by that late fee.
 So for Fall, the payment becomes due on September 1st but it's actually due on September 31st.